2010 Music Reviews

 Dangers, Messy, Isn't It?
 (2010) D

-Outstanding: you boys know how to (a.) shout and (b.) hammer on the same chords ad nauseum.
-Now you just need some writing ability and decent songs and you're well on your way!
+Outstanding: these fellows know how to (a.) shout and (b.) hammer on the same chords ad nauseam.
+Now they just need some writing ability and decent songs and they're well on their way.

 The Dillinger Escape Plan, Option Paralysis (2010) D+